marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 --- abstract

-Recognizing the urgent need for energy efficiency, this document specifies a management framework within the GREEN Working Group to standardize processes, optimize energy usage, and ensure interoperability.
-This framework leverages collected data from existing use cases to deliver actionable metrics for optimized energy management and informed decision-making.
-Furthermore, the document proposes a framework for collecting timestamped telemetry data across domains, using YANG, metadata, and Time Series Databases for transparent and dependable results.
+Recognizing the urgent need for energy efficiency, this document specifies a management framework focused on devices and device components within, or connected to, interconnected systems.
+The framework aims to optimize energy usage and ensure interoperability across diverse systems.
+Leveraging data from existing use cases, it delivers actionable metrics to support effective energy management and informed decision-making.
+Furthermore, the framework proposes mechanisms for representing and organizing timestamped telemetry data using YANG models, metadata, and Time Series Databases, enabling transparent and reliable monitoring.
+This structured approach facilitates improved energy efficiency through consistent energy management practices.

 --- middle